danebidev/aoc/README.md

-# aoc
+# Advent of Code
-My Advent of Code solutions
+My Advent of Code solutions.
+Each year is in a different language.